LarsonLaugh/Counterfusion/README.md

 # CounterFusion

-# ---
+---

-This repository contains relevant algorithms and applications for the publications.
+This repository contains relevant algorithms and applications for the paper in preparation.

 ## Features

-- **Detailed Analysis of Scattering Models**: The notebook provides an in-depth look at various aspects of scattering models, explaining their theoretical foundations and practical implications.
+- **Detailed Analysis of Markov-process-like interaction**:
-- **Computational Demonstrations**: Includes code snippets and computational models to simulate and analyze scattering phenomena.
+- **Computational Demonstrations**:
 - **Visualizations and Plots**: Utilizes Python's plotting libraries to visualize the outcomes of the scattering models and their behaviors.